iotaledger/identity.rs/documentation/docs/specs/didcomm/overview.md

 | [Trust Ping](https://github.com/decentralized-identity/didcomm-messaging/blob/9039564e143380a0085a788b6dfd20e63873b9ca/docs/spec-files/trustping.md) | 1.0 | A standard way for agents to test connectivity, responsiveness, and security of a DIDComm channel. |

 ## Resources

+Besides the protocols cross-cutting concerns and general guidance on related topics are provided:

 | Name | Description |
 | :--- | :--- |